emberjs/rfcs/text/0000-decorator-support.md

 This is the most stable part of the spec, and the one that average developers will come into contact with most.
-It means that changes to the spec will likely affect library and framework maintainers, but **not** end users.
+It means that changes to the spec will likely affect the _application_ of decorators, which will in turn affect library and framework maintainers, but **not** end users in most cases.
 This places the burden of dealing with the spec changes on the Ember.js core team, and addon authors who wish to adopt decorators while they are in stage 2.